salimi-my/salimi-my/README.md

 #### Hello world!

 - 😎 Hi, I’m Salimi
-- 🔥 I’m very passionate about everything related to web development
+- 🔥 I’m web dev wizard with a sprinkle of CodeIgniter, a dash of Next.js, a pinch of Bootstrap, and a heaping helping of Tailwind CSS.
+Let's make the internet an interesting place!
 - 📨 You can reach me through `contact@salimi.my`

 #### Socials